Database Normalization

 2NF: Second Normal Form

 In relational databases, functional dependency is the fundamental concept that describes the relationship between columns in a table.
 It is a constraint that dictates how the values in one column determine the values in another column.
-In simpler terms, a functional dependency states that the value of one column uniquely determines the value of another column in the same table.
+Put simply, a functional dependency states that the value of one set of columns uniquely determines the value of another column within the same table.
 For example, in the 1NF table we've seen earlier, one set of columns (Employee ID, Start Date, End Date) uniquely determines the value of Job ID: any one employee can hold one and only one job title during a given period.

 The Second Normal Form (2NF) is built upon the foundation of 1NF.
 2NF eliminates any partial dependencies in a table by ensuring that all non-prime columns are fully functionally dependent on the entire primary key.
 Here, partial dependency refers to a situation where a non-key column (column that is not part of the primary key) depends on only a part of the primary key, rather than on the entire primary key.
 For example, in the 1NF table mentioned earlier, the Salary column depends only on Employee ID, not on the entire primary key (which is the combination of Employee ID, Start Date, and End Date.)
 This is the scenario where we refer to as a partial dependency occurs.